Techget/gail-tf-sc2/README.md

 ## Run the code
 Actions in PySC2 is composed of action id and extra parameters, eg to move a minion, RL agents need to provide corresponding action id and coordinates on map.
 I use GAIL to learn to choose reasonable action id, and use a separate supervised learning neural network to obtain correct parameters.

+To get an idea of how I parse the .SC2Replay files, refer to [[parse recording file](https://github.com/Techget/parse-pysc2-replay-files)]

 The trained parameter network should be put under `param_pre_model`.
 The pre-trained model is trained by running the codes in [[parameter model](https://github.com/Techget/pysc2-gail-research-project)], this pretrained model is used to supply the parameters for each

 In `master` branch, run `python3 main.py` to start training, the model will be saved every 100 episode